3 TIPS FOR AVOIDING COMMON FINANCIAL PLANNING TRIP-UPS

 One of the most confusing aspects of college life for current and prospective students is financial planning and financial aid.
 Here at Sullivan University, we always take great care to make sure our students fully understand their financial aid opportunities, and how to plan their collegiate investment.

-Here are some quick tips from Angel Miller in the financial planning department to help you get on the right track:
+Here are some quick tips from Senior Director of Financial Planning, Angel Miller, to help you get on the right track:

 Added/Dropped Courses & Eligibility